k3nnethfrancis/shoshin-dot-blog/content/posts/bm25-is-all-you-need.md

 readTime: 10 minutes
 ---

-# BM25 Is All You Need
+# BM25 is all you need

 It’s never been easier to build a search engine.

-Since the emergence of large language models, vector embeddings have gained widespread adoption.
-Their ability to capture semantic relationships across large sets of text pairs perfectly with LLMs ability to provide great answers to questions given the right context.
-The combination of the two have given birth to the answer engine [^1], which has sent the Google search monopoly on a run for its money.
+When LLMs took off, vector embeddings followed.
 Now, new frameworks and tools are making it easy for developers to index and search over documents in just a few lines of code.
+As it turns out, there are benefits to molding language space into coherent semantic clusters.
+The result of which, for these two technologies, gave birth to the answer engine[^1].

-Like language models, vector embeddings just work.
+Another reason reason adoption has been smooth is that for many cases, vector embeddings just work.
 When used to index a set of documents, they are remarkably good at returning the most relevant documents given an input query.
-Yet like many LLM applications, developers quickly fall for the demo mirage—an illusion that leads one to believe that since their demo works, it shouldn’t be hard to put it into production.
+Yet like many LLM applications, we can quickly fall for demo mirages: illusions that demos will be easy to scale into production, especially across the range of inputs for your users.

-Spoiler alert: it’s not.

 In practice, production is a lot harder than building a demo.
 This is especially true with the current wave of AI tech.
-One of the key reasons for this is a feature, not a bug—the non-deterministic nature of AI technology suggests that the range of inputs and outputs is hard to predict.
+This is a feature, not a bug.
+The nondeterminism in LLM models suggests that the range of inputs and outputs is hard to predict.
 Until you have enough data to derive this distribution from users, you won’t have a broad enough set of test cases to confirm your thing really works.

-When it comes to AI, we ought to consider how “pretty-good-out-of-the-box” solutions can create these illusions.
+It's proabably good for someone building in AI to consider how “pretty-good-out-of-the-box” solutions can create these kinds of illusions.

 ## Vector search and it’s problems

 It’s incredible that vector embeddings work at all.
 And yet using them can feel almost like magic.

 Yet, from a mathematical standpoint, they are relatively simple.
 Vector embeddings work by capturing the relationships between words based on their context, allowing models to understand how similar or different concepts are.
 Like language models, an embedding model is created from a large corpora of text.
-Generally, the main difference is that embedding models focus on learning representations of words based on context, while language models aim to generate or predict sequences of text. [^2]
+Generally, the main difference is that embedding models focus on learning representations of words based on context, while language models aim to generate or predict sequences of text.[^2]

 When calculating embeddings, we train the model using the contexts in which a word appears.
 This process captures semantic relationships based on co-occurrence patterns across the corpus.
 This is like using math to derive context clues from surrounding words to understanding the meaning of the target word.